squidfunk/mkdocs-material/docs/plugins/blog.md

 ---

-#### `blog_dir`
+#### <!-- md:setting config.blog_dir -->

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `blog` -->

-Use this setting to change the folder where you store your posts.
-The name of the folder is included in the generated URLs as a prefix for all posts and index pages.
+Use this setting to change the folder where your blog is stored.
+The name of the folder is also included in the generated URLs as a prefix for all posts and views.
 Change it with:

 === "Documentation + Blog"